tkeskinturk/tkeskinturk.github.io/README.md

 ## About Me

-The main goal of my research is to understand how social learning occurs in earlier periods of life, why we stick to certain cultural beliefs over the life-course, and how individuals believe what they believe.
+I am interested in socialization and belief formation, broadly situated in the interdisciplinary context of cognitive sociology, cognitive science, and cultural evolution.
+My research explores how social learning occurs in earlier periods of life, why we stick to certain cultural beliefs (and not to the others), and how individuals believe what they believe.

 ## Publications